rossprogram/rossprogram.github.io/index.md

 then spurred by the launch of the Sputnik satellite and the subsequent surge of interest in science education.
 Arnold Ross’s Program has run every summer since then, associated mostly with Ohio State University from 1964 through 2018.
-In 2019 the Program moved to
+In 2019, the Program moved to
 <a href="http://www.ohiodominican.edu/"> Ohio Dominican University</a>.
-In 2020 and 2021 the Ross Program was entirely online, but in-person sessions will resume in 2022.
+In 2020 and 2021 the Ross Program was entirely online, but in-person sessions  resumed in 2022 at Ohio Dominican University and <a href="https://www.rose-hulman.edu/">Rose-Hulman Institute of Technology</a>.

 Our central goal has always been to instruct bright young students in the art of mathematical thinking and to inspire them to discover for themselves that abstract ideas are valuable and important.
 First year participants take the basic course in number theory.
 For most students, this is the first time they are asked to consider entirely new questions, to develop methods that they have not seen before, and to justify every answer.

 The value of a mathematics education lies not only in obtaining proficiency in computational tasks, but also in building a foundation for critical thinking.
 Students who have never asked why things work the way they do are not prepared to lead the way to future scientific innovation.
 It is precisely this independence of thought and questioning attitude that the Ross Program strives to nurture.

 ## Eligibility